Life Insurance in Canada: Advisor-Guided Insurance Planning

-If you want to ascertain that your loved ones will not lose or need to sell your home in case one of the breadwinners passes away during the term of the mortgage, it’s a good idea to implement a mortgage protection life insurance, so they can pay off the mortgage balance when the mortgage renewal is up and will no longer need to qualify for a mortgage loan with lesser income.
+If you want to ascertain that your loved ones will not lose or need to sell your family home in case one of the breadwinners passes away during the term of the mortgage, it’s a good idea to implement a mortgage protection term life insurance, so they can pay off the mortgage balance when the mortgage renewal is up and will no longer need to qualify for a mortgage loan with lesser income.

 To Pay for Funeral Expenses and Taxes at Death